-The working model of my novel is broken into 9 chapters that I plan to make approximately 5000 words each.
+The working model of my novel is broken into nine chapters that I plan to make approximately 5000 words each.
 This may change as I progress, but I like the breakdown of story parts and piecing together of the protagonist’s journey into the sections that I’ve mapped so far.
 Writing the first chapter is slow progress with the establishment of so many things that will carry through until the end of the novel.
-If I get this right, then it will give my work substance, and allow for characters that have depth and dimension.
-If I get this right, I will craft a story that I’m happy with.
+If I get this right it will give my work substance and allow for the characters that have depth and dimension.
+If I get this right I will craft a story that I’m happy with.
 I want to write something that other people will enjoy but bottom line – I want to be happy with it.

 I’ve spent time blending showing and telling to bring together the tale and the story.
 The tale being the telling, somewhat like a fairy tale but more as an idea than stylistically.
 The showing highlights parts of the tale bringing the story to life and shining a spotlight on the working parts of the narrative where things shift and change.
-The piece covers a lot of time but the folklore tale that I’m referencing doesn’t specify over what amount of time things took place, so I’m inclined to do the same which is why I am dabbling with showing in much the same way.
-Also the folklore tale exists in more than one culture and time in prehistory, so it has more than one telling of it.
-I’m working this in as well by integrating the tales in one narrative to stitch together the parts in such a way that it suits me.
-Referencing stories told by different peoples makes for an interesting exercise in establishing motives with more fodder to play with to stitch it all into one tale, even without this I would have been guessing at motivation to some extent.
+The piece covers a lot of time but the folklore tale that I’m referencing doesn’t specify over what amount of time things took place so I’m inclined to do the same which is why I am dabbling with showing in much the same way.
+Also the folklore tale exists in prehistory, in more than one culture and time so there’s more than one telling of it.
+I’m working this in as well by integrating the tales into one narrative by stitching together the parts in such a way that it suits me.
+Referencing stories told by different peoples makes for an interesting exercise in establishing motives with more fodder to play with to stitch it all into one tale, even without this I would have been guessing at motivation.

 Over the past couple of days I created a bridging section to bring my protagonist closer to the next stage of the story.
 I still have some events to write before moving on, but I needed to create access to this with character and story development.
-Some of the parts that I had written previously were stand alone leaving them disjointed within the running narrative that I’m writing.
+Some of the parts that I’d written previously were stand alone leaving them disjointed within the narrative.
 It took some time to think through the connecting section to make it all one story but a bit of story tetris can be fun.

 To help my mind wander into the realms of imagination I’m finding it helpful to wander in reality to a degree.
 Every other day I’m going for a long walk taking the same path each time and letting my mind be free to the experience of just being.
 Seeing people, watching birds and the sky, hearing the world about me, and feeling the wind on my face.
 All of it helps me to consider the place that I’m visiting in my imagination as a real-world experience with the elements and the activation on my senses fresh in my mind.

 Well today has been a real test for my focus and progress.
 I’ve had good news and bad which has distracted me in ways that I found difficult to navigate.
-Life rose up in my face demanding my attention and time just when I had committed to getting down to some writing.
+Life demanded my attention and time just when I had committed to getting down to some writing.
 The decision to write today was difficult because yesterday gave me a preview of the day I had today in some respects, I was already distracted, then more happened.
 Writing about real world obstacles here is unavoidable if I am to authentically document my creative process, because the real world can and does get in the way of anything and everything, not only the task of writing.

 I had to take a different approach to my process without the luxury of a block of time.
-For an hour early in the day I wrote around a piece written a while ago, anchoring it into the sea of words that I am accumulating.
+For an hour early in the day I wrote around a piece written a while ago anchoring it into the sea of words that I am accumulating.
 Then life happened.
-Later I returned to copy and paste sections into place to edit in when my focus is better; continuing from there tomorrow is the plan.
+Later I returned to copy and paste sections into place to edit in when my focus was better, continuing from there tomorrow is the plan.

 One conclusion that I have made from the past couple of days is that navigating two worlds, between my writing and the everyday, will continue to bring up this problem of distraction despite my best efforts and planning.
-It’s not so much that my time was taken up, that’s part of life, I’m bothered by the fact that I lost my rhythm for the flow, for my state of mind.
-The rush has dimmed, and I want it back, but I have to get real and accept that with balance and structure it will return as surely as it will leave again at points in the future.
+It’s not so much that my time was taken up, that’s part of life, I’m bothered by the fact that I lost my rhythm for the flow.
+The rush has dimmed and I want it back, but I have to get real and accept that with balance and structure it will return as surely as it will leave again at points in the future.

 It’s turned out to be really fun writing today taking an adventure back through ground already covered.
 I had the sensation of reminiscing through an old photo album with memories coming alive and new insights with what I know now.
 I covered a lot of ground connecting words written at different times in different places from prompts over the years.
-The outcome was good, the work I’ve put in previously is useful, and I’m pleased.
-When I’d read back over it in the past the disconnection between pieces had bothered me, I’d wondered if I’d wasted a lot of time on words that don’t matter.
-The tone is different in some, others have a different narrative POV, while other parts were written in a different tense.
-Over the years I had written whatever I had felt like writing at the time, or with whatever method I was teaching for the session, with no regard for the larger piece coming together.
-Of course I can’t use all these as they were written, but I have been surprised how I can marry together words written in very different pieces.
+The outcome was good, the work I’ve put in previously is useful and I’m pleased.
+When I’d read back over this writing in the past the disconnection between pieces had bothered me, I’d wondered if I’d wasted a lot of time on words that don’t matter.
+The tone is different in some parts, others have a different narrative POV, some was written in a different tense.
+Over the years I’ve written whatever I felt like writing at the time, or with whatever method I was teaching for the session with no regard for the larger piece coming together.
+Of course I can’t use all these as they were written but I have been surprised how I can marry together words written in very different pieces.